-Public intoxication or the state of being drunk that leads to aggressive or disruptive behavior, the significant distortion of memory, the significant dulling of responses, reduction in the capacity to make reasonable judgments or the violation of the Code of Conduct is prohibited, regardless of age, and will be considered an aggravating factor.
+Public intoxication or the state of being drunk that leads to aggressive or disruptive behavior, the significant distortion of memory, the significant dulling of responses, reduction in the capacity to make reasonable judgments, or results in a violation of the Code of Conduct is prohibited, regardless of age, and will be considered an aggravating factor.
+Students who violate WVWC policy while under the influence of alcohol or drugs will still be held responsible for any other behavior that violates the student Code of Conduct, and being under the influence of alcohol or other drugs is not a justification for engaging in prohibited conduct.

-Students who violate College policy while under the influence of alcohol or drugs will still be held responsible any behavior that violates policy.
-If a student is perceived to be under the influence, they can be asked to leave a classroom, office, or other campus event.
+Students who are perceived to be under the influence may be asked to leave a classroom, office, or other campus event.